mgreiler/se-unlocked/Transcripts/EP_07_Charity_Majors.md

 millions of dollars now.
 You know, I think it's really unfair and unwise.
 Um, but I also felt like, well, this is never going to happen again.
 So I kind of have a moral obligation to take the money and do something with this.
-But you know, but, but we had nothing, we had three sides and it was all bullshit.
+But you know, but, but we had nothing, we had three slides and it was all bullshit.
 Right.
 Um, and, and then we did an extension round and that time, you know, we were out of money, so we had to raise, but.
 We had had to spend that first year and a half writing a storage engine, not talking to users and working on the UI and UX